Kunakbaev/SummerCamp2024IVT/README.md

 SquareSolver

-This simple app solves quadratic equations with rational koefficients and finds rational solutions.
+This simple app solves quadratic equations with rational coefficients and finds rational solutions.
-The main purpose of creating it is to learn how to write good proffesional code.
+The main purpose of creating it is to learn how to write good professional code.

 There are docs, if you want to know more about program.